MicrosoftDocs/dynamics365smb-docs/financials/ui-manage-report-layouts.md

 # Managing Report and Document Layouts
 A report layout controls content and format of the report, including which data fields of a report dataset appear on the report and how they are arranged, text style, images, and more.
 From Financials, you can change which layout is used on a report, create new layout, or modify the existing layouts.

-**Note**: ,In Financials, the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.
+**Note**: In Financials, the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.

 In particular, a report layout sets up the following: